 HOW LONG IS JURY SERVICE?

-Depending on trial activity, you will be subject to jury selection for a period of approximately 60 days from the first day that you REPORT.
+Depending on trial activity, you will be subject to jury selection for a period of approximately 60 days from the first date you are summoned.
 You are to report only when notified to appear by the court.
-Notification is sent by mail giving the next report date and instructions to call a recorded message the night before for further instructions.
+Subsequent notification is sent at least seven to ten days in advance by mail giving the next report date and instructions to call a recorded message the night before for further instructions.
 Please note-- if you are selected to sit on a trial, the trial will start that day, so please be prepared for a full day of service.

 WHAT FEES DO JURORS RECEIVE?